shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step1.md

     Close the log's details panel.

+4. In the **Facets** on the left, browse and see what facets are available.

+    As you add processors to the pipeline later in the activity, you'll see what facets become available.
+And, if some facets are not available, you'll learn how to add them.

-4. Open <a href="https://app.datadoghq.com/logs/pipelines" target="_blank">**Logs > Configuration > Pipelines**</a> in a new browser tab.
+5. Open <a href="https://app.datadoghq.com/logs/pipelines" target="_blank">**Logs > Configuration > Pipelines**</a> in a new browser tab.

-    You'll want to keep the Log Explorer tab open so that you can see how the logs details are processed by each processor you add to the pipeline.
+    You'll want to keep the **Logs** browser tab open so that you can see how the logs details are processed by each processor you add to the pipeline.

-5. Click **New Pipeline** to create the new pipeline.
+6. Click **New Pipeline** to create the new pipeline.

     Enter `service:flog`{{copy}} as the **Filter**.